Lucile Pothier replaced Jessica Ginier, injured, at selection course for the French team in Perpignan. Focus on this player still unknown in France.

 “I loved the net game of tennis”

-Padel Magazine : Au padel do you prefer to play right side or left side?
-What are your strengths, your weaknesses?
+Padel Magazine : In padel, do you prefer to play on the right or left side?
+What are your strengths and weaknesses?

 Lucile Pothier: I play both sides, on the right when I play with men and on the left with women.
 I still prefer the left side!

 Let's say I had an unusual game of tennis.
 I was doing a lot of serve / fly return.
 I loved the net game.
 My trainer always told me that my smash was my strong point, so I would say my strong point is the smash!
 I also have the advantage of having a good volley.
-I find at padel all the shots that I loved in tennis in fact !
+In padel, I find all the shots I loved in tennis in fact. !

 My weak points I would say defense, I do not yet master the rotations perfectly, but I am working on it!
 I'm also missing some gameplay tactics.